Lucky123-cloud/Lucky123-cloud/README.md

 ---

 ## Currently Exploring
-- Advanced Microservices & Distributed Systems
+- Microservices & Distributed Systems and mastery of Go, I find Go really interesting
 - Cloud Infrastructure Automation (Kubernetes, Terraform)
 - API Optimization & System Scaling
+  N/B - I guess we never try to learn everything, there has always been some peace by not knowing a lot, however we can try to know what helps us not just everything

 ---

-## Quote I Live By
+## What did the Zen of Python say?
 > “There should be one — and preferably only one — obvious way to do it.”
 > — *The Zen of Python*